 The standard requirement for the superpotential to be chiral is straightforwardly satisfied:

-owing to the fact that $X_0$ and all $X_i$'s are chiral superfields, and regardless of the fact that the chiral superfields $X_{n+1}$ and $X_{n+2}$ appear with negative powers for $m>2$: As we will show below, the background values (vev's) of the lowest component fields in $X_0,X_i$ are always restricted so that the vev's of $f(X)$ and $X_0\pd{f(X)}{X_i}$ remain finite, even in the cases when $\vev{X_{n+j}}\to0$.
-Eq.~\eqref{e:chiral} then insures that the superpotential~\eqref{e:LaurV} is itself a chiral superfield and all manifest supersymmetry methods apply; we therefore proceed as usual.
-In addition, this also makes this superpotential regular in all component fields, and so insures that~\eqref{e:LaurV} specifies a well-defined field theory.\footnote{While completing this article, we have learned from Lara Anderson and James Gray of their as yet unpublished exploration of similar superpotentials, in the context of adapting the GLSM to the gCICYs~\cite{rgCICY1}; it is our understanding that our two analyses are mutually consistent, complementary and corroborating.}
+owing to the fact that $X_0$ and all $X_i$'s are chiral superfields, and regardless of the fact that the chiral superfields $X_{n+1}$ and $X_{n+2}$ appear with negative powers for $m>2$: As we will show below, the background values (vev's) of the lowest component fields in $X_0,X_i$ are always restricted so that the vev's of $f(X)$ and $X_0\pd{f(X)}{X_i}$ remain finite, even in the cases when $\vev{X_{n+j}}\to0$; see Appendix~\ref{a:transverse}.
+Eq.~\eqref{e:chiral} then insures that the superpotential~\eqref{e:LaurW} is itself a chiral superfield and all manifest supersymmetry methods apply; we therefore proceed as usual.
+Expanding about these vev's makes this superpotential regular in all component fields, and so insures that~\eqref{e:LaurW} specifies at least the the low-energy regime of these models, with a search for a suitable UV completion beyond our present scope.\footnote{While completing this article, we have learned from Lara Anderson and James Gray of their as yet unpublished exploration of similar superpotentials, in the context of adapting the GLSM to the gCICYs~\cite{rgCICY1} as well as of recent work on $(0,2)$ GLSMs~\cite{rCGSW-TodaMM}; it is our understanding that these analyses are mutually consistent, complementary and corroborating.}